-Engineered chevron flooring parquet installation: chevron engineered flooring parquet (known as Hungarian point) is made from battens cut at various angles.
+Chevron flooring: engineered or solid, chevron flooring (known as Hungarian point) used wooden battens cut at various angles.
 A true classic European pattern.
 The angle difference changes the way the light reflects over the floor.
 The chevron engineered parquet is the second most preferred pattern after herringbone.

 Mixing flooring style creates a floor with character